robisim74/qwik-speak/docs/translate.md

 ```

 ### Component$ props
+> A component can wake up independently from the parent component.
+If the component wakes up, it needs to be able to know its props

-Prefer translating inside components rather than on boundaries:
+Prefer translating inside components rather than on props:

 ```tsx
 export const Title = component$<TitleProps>((props) => {